alexinthewonderland/transverse-ising-model/Results/README.md

   </p>

-More than the picture above, I also used many other initial guess where the amplitude of the $\ z$-axis magnetization must equal to 1 for physical reasons.
-Moreover, we use the previous iteration solution as the initial guess for the next $\ B_x$ that we want to study.
+Extending from the picture above, I also used many other initial guess where the amplitude of the $\ z$-axis magnetization must equal to 1 for physical reasons.
+During the numerical iterations, we further use the previous iteration solution as the initial guess for the next $\ B_x$ that we want to study.
 For more details of how I performed the numerical iteration, it could be seen on the [README.md](https://github.com/alexinthewonderland/transverse-ising-model/blob/main/README.md) file at the very front under the "Iteration Method" part.

+Having this in mind, there are now two methods that is used in solving this problem.
+I call the **Old Algorithm** to be the method finds the solution through the infinitely large dimension Floquet Hamiltonian, while the **New Algorithm** to be the method where the time evolution operator is instead numerically integrated using the Python library for quantum dynamics, namely [QuTiP](https://qutip.org/docs/4.1/guide/dynamics/dynamics-floquet.html).

 ### Solving the Floquet Hamiltonian (Old Algorithm)